RahulPol/js-ts-node-golang/04-typescript/1-Basics/05 objects/ReadMe.md

-Here we have a telescope we will call center that we have initialized to a telescope object with the members X and Y, both pointing to the number zero.
+Here we have a type we will call center that we have initialized to a type alias object with the members X and Y, both pointing to the number zero.
-Now the telescope syntax for entertaining objects is very similar to the syntax of JavaScript object initializes.
+Now the type syntax for entertaining objects is very similar to the syntax of JavaScript object initializes.
 Here we are saying that center is a variable that must always be assigned an object with the member X of type number and a member Y of type number.